Last updated: September 27, 2025 — HB 913 was signed June 23, 2025 (Ch. 2025-175) and took effect October 1, 2025.

 How can I prepare as a homeowner or board member?

-• Consult with a licensed property management or legal professional
+- Consult licensed property management or legal counsel

 Disclaimer: This content is for information purposes only and should not be considered legal advice.
-For guidance on how Florida House Bill 913 may affect you, please consult a licensed attorney or property management professional
+Consult an attorney or property management professional for guidance.